Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Reconstruction over the last millennium

 \subsection{Last-millennium trends}

 The global-mean cooling trend from the MCA into the LIA is a prominent feature in our reconstruction.
-Associated with it are regional variations, which we summarize here in terms of zonal-mean trends.
-Latitude--longitude gridded trends are shown in Fig.~S11.
+Associated with it are regional variations, which we summarize here in terms of zonal-mean trends, based on a linear regression over 850--1850; spatial trends are shown in Fig.~S14.

-While all regions cool from the MCA into the LIA, polar amplification is evident in the SAT trend (Fig.~\ref{fig:trend_zm_panels}a).
-Arctic amplification, measured by the ratio of the 67\textdegree N--90\textdegree N trend to the global-mean trend in SAT, is 3.9, similar to recent decades~\citep{Rantanen2022}.
-Cooling is stronger in the Northern Hemisphere (NH; $-0.37$ K kyr$^{-1}$) than in the Southern Hemisphere (SH; $-0.22$ K kyr$^{-1}$).
-In comparison, global-mean temperature trends in the four CMIP6 last-millennium simulations range from $-0.1$ to $+0.3$ K kyr$^{-1}$.
+The global-mean cooling trend over 850--1850 is $-0.18\,\mathrm{K\,kyr^{-1}}$, with a 5th--95th percentile range of $-0.29$ to $-0.06\,\mathrm{K\,kyr^{-1}}$ (Fig.~\ref{fig:trend_zm_panels}a).
+In the multi-method reconstruction from \citet{PAGESConsortium2019}, the mean cooling trend is $-0.30\,\mathrm{K\,kyr^{-1}}$, with a 5th--95th percentile range of $-0.51$ to $-0.03\,\mathrm{K\,kyr^{-1}}$.
+In comparison, this trend in the five CMIP6 last-millennium simulations ranges from $-0.11$ to $+0.28\,\mathrm{K\,kyr^{-1}}$.
+Coupled models thus tend to simulate last-millennium weak cooling or warming, contradicting proxy evidence.
+Cooling is stronger in the Northern Hemisphere (NH; $-0.22\,\mathrm{K\,kyr^{-1}}$) than in the Southern Hemisphere (SH; $-0.14\,\mathrm{K\,kyr^{-1}}$) in our reconstruction.
+While almost all regions cool from the MCA into the LIA, polar amplification is evident in the SAT trend.
+Arctic amplification, measured by the ratio of the 67\textdegree N--90\textdegree N trend to the global-mean trend in SAT, is around $4.4$, about $15\%$ higher than in recent decades~\citep{Rantanen2022}.

-Trends in SST and OHC are closely related to each other (Fig.~\ref{fig:trend_zm_panels}b,c), with cooling at all latitudes, particularly in the North Pacific, North Atlantic, and the tropical Pacific.
+Trends in SST and OHC are closely related to each other (Fig.~\ref{fig:trend_zm_panels}b,c), with cooling at all latitudes, particularly in the Pacific and North Atlantic.
 However, there is significant uncertainty in the magnitude of reconstructed cooling in the northern mid-latitudes across model priors.
-Warming occurs around the Kuroshio--Oyashio Extension and the Gulf Stream (not shown).
+Warming occurs around the Kuroshio--Oyashio Extension and the Gulf Stream (Fig.~S14b).

-Trends in TOA radiation have a more complex spatial structure (Figs.~\ref{fig:trend_zm_panels}d--f).
-The OLR trend is strongly negative and mostly confined to the tropics and subtropics, whereas the RSR trend is positive and extends globally.
-Together, this makes the global-mean EEI trend positive (toward energy gain).
-We find that the RSR and EEI trends are not significantly different from zero, and vary strongly by location and season (Figs.~\ref{fig:lm_trend_map_eei} and S11).
-The EEI trend is positive in the equatorial region and negative in mid-latitudes.
-The trend is most positive in MAM, driven by a tendency to gain energy in the equatorial east Pacific in both RSR and OLR.
-The opposite is the case in JJA, although the energy loss is offset by energy gain over the Maritime Continent.
+Trends in TOA radiation have a more complex spatial structure that varies by season (Figs.~\ref{fig:trend_zm_panels}d--f).
+The OLR trend is strongly negative and spatially defined by the Indo--Pacific convective region, whereas the RSR trend is positive and has large local trends at all latitudes.
+Together, this makes the global-mean EEI trend positive (toward energy gain), until the absolute EEI is approximately zero on centennial timescales after 1500.
+The RSR and EEI trends are not significantly different from zero, and vary strongly by location and season (Fig.~S14d--f).